sapegin/slides/inconsistent-styles-full.md

 export default Primary

-# Custom CSS is the path to inconsistent
+# Custom CSS is the path to inconsistent UI

 ---
 export default Secondary